ncatlab/nlab-content/pages/3/0/5/5/5503/content.md

 In all memorable examples, the collection of structures for a language will form an interesting [[category]] (see [Beke-Rosicky 11](#BekeRosicky11) for a characterization of these), and the subcollection of those structures verifying a given collection $Th$ of [[propositions]] in the language are an interesting [[subcategory]] again.

 Model theory as currently conceived has strong analogies with the classical theory of [[algebraic varieties]] and hence with the part of [[algebraic geometry]] that deals with these.
-One such analogy is that definable subsets are likened to loci of equations, and another consists of various notions of dimension which can be likened to Krull dimension.
+One such analogy is that [[definable subsets]] are likened to [[zero loci]] of [[equations]], and another consists of various notions of [[dimension]] which can be likened to Krull dimension.
 One can also say that classical algebraic geometry often provides a testing ground for more general developments in model theory.
 (For the most part, model theory does not deal however with more global concepts of modern algebraic geometry such as [[sheaves]] or [[schemes]].)

 ## Examples